CWood-sdf/spaceport.nvim/README.md

 require('telescope').load_extension('spaceport')
 ```

-Then you can use the `projects` picker:
+Then you can use the `projects` picker to select a project by its directory name:

 ```lua
 require('telescope').extensions.spaceport.projects()